 - Zacky Farms The Zacky Farms helpline is available Monday through Friday, 8:00 a.m. to 5:00 p.m., PST.
 Consumers can call 1-800-888-0235.

 - USDA Meat and Poultry Hotline For food safety tips and more, call the USDA Meat and Poultry Hotline at 1-888-674-6854.
 The hotline is available year round Monday through Friday.

 "The CPF website offers us the ability to provide 24-hour-a-day turkey preparation information to consumers," noted CPF President Bill Mattos.
 "With time being such a short commodity these days, we hope this site helps consumers access the information they need quickly and efficiently."

 California turkey producers expect to sell approximately 15 million birds this year, with an estimated 40-45% of those sales coming during the holiday season, points out Mattos.
+"We are definitely seeing an increased demand for California turkeys this year," said Mattos.
 Consumers looking for a fresh bird need to keep an eye out for the "fresh" label, advises Mattos, to make sure they are getting a truly fresh bird.
 "The vast majority of our turkey sales are of fresh product," explained Mattos.
 "California consumers have shown a preference for fresh and our advice is that consumers look for the fresh label to make sure they are getting a bird that has been kept at 26 degrees Fahrenheit or above.
 If the label doesn't say fresh, it's probably frozen."

 Annual per-capita turkey consumption in California is 19 pounds, compared to 16.5 pounds per-capita in the United States.
 Nationwide, nearly 250 million turkeys are expected to be sold this year.
 California ranks among the top 7 turkey-producing states.